 ” The goal of Movember is to “change the face of men’s health.”

-Next week marks the beginning of Men’s Health Awareness Month; during which people grow moustaches in support and funding cancer
+Next week marks the beginning of Men’s Health Awareness Month; during which people grow moustaches in support and funding cancer resarch.
+Movember, a contraction of the words Moustache and November, is an annual event involving the growing of moustaches during the month of November to raise awareness of men’s health issues, such as prostate cancer, testicular cancer, and men’s suicide.

 And on the 23rd November, the “MoRun”; a charity run marathon which aims at raising money for men’s health, partnering with the Movember Foundation; will take place in Phoenix Park.
 This is proving once more than not only scientists can do something to improve men’s health, as this year will be the tenth anniversary of the event.

 The future holds a great deal of promises to help reduce the cost and harshness of prostate cancer treatments.
+When it comes to taking care of your own prostate health, supplements like Prostadine (click here) can help regulate the production of testosterone and prevent prostate issues.